 In the last year, average price for a property in Kensington was £114,822.

 Toxteth is an inner-city area of Liverpool located to the south of Liverpool City Centre.
 While there is much-terraced housing, many large Victorian properties are being broken up into separate dwellings creating a growing number of flats.

 One the cheaper areas of Liverpool for property, there is much regeneration taking place, and the area is popular with students and is coined an “up-and-coming” part of the city.

 Average property prices in Toxteth over the past year were £114,000.

 Located North of the City Centre, the L20 area of Bootle offers mid-priced property and plenty of HMO properties (house in Multiple Occupation).
 Adjoining the City of Liverpool and home to many docks, it is well serviced by bus and rail routes.

 Liverpool is a city on its ascendancy and with new infrastructure investments and a strong business ecosystem, there are plenty of reasons to consider purchasing a property in the city.
-Comparatively low property prices and high rental demand and yields make Liverpool an excellent choice for buy-to-let property investors.
+Comparatively low property prices and high rental demand and yields in many city areas make Liverpool the best choice for buy to let property investors.
 Find out more about the options in Liverpool by getting in touch with us today.